Brian White | March 30, 2020 | Personal Injury

 4) There must be actual damages.
 These are physical effects of the accident and injury.
 For example, if you did not suffer a serious injury you may not have any damages even if you can prove 1, 2, and 3 above.
 What would you need compensation for if you walked away from a minor wreck with only a scratch and your car does not have any noticeable damage?

 Another factor of personal injury law is that no one has a right to counsel.
 If you are a defendant in a criminal law, you will be assigned an attorney if you cannot afford one.
 In civil law, that is not the case.
 You will need to interview and select a lawyer.
 You will also need to hire and pay them, usually regardless of the outcome.

-There are two sides to seeking a personal injury lawyer.
+There are two sides to seeking a Houston personal injury attorney.
 The first is if you were injured in an accident.
 An attorney can go over the facts of the case with you and decide if there is enough evidence to establish negligence.
 If there is, they will be able to walk through the process with you and represent you in a possible future case.

 The other side is if you were in an accident that you caused.
 This means that you may need a defense attorney if you are sued by someone else for their injuries.
 You do not have to wait to be sued to seek an attorney.
 You can discuss any possible cases with an attorney and they may be able to help you minimize your chances of being sued.

 Finally, even if there is no lawsuit, it may be helpful to seek the advice of an attorney to help you negotiate with your insurance.
 Insurance companies do not want to pay you a lot of money.
 They have teams of lawyers working to make the lowest payouts.
 Having representation can help you have an advocate on your side who helps you get the financial assistance you need after the accident.

 Contact the Houston Personal Injury Lawyers at Attorney Brian White Personal Injury Lawyers For Help